LateRooms.com: Company history

 LateRooms.com was launched in Salford, Greater Manchester, in 1999 by brothers Steven, Paul, Tony Walsh and Chris Allen The site originally started as a simple directory listing hotels, but in 2002 moved to enable users to book hotels online (some hotels require a telephone booking through LateRooms.com).
 In December 2006, the company was bought by First Choice Holidays plc in a deal worth between £108 million and £120 million.

 September 2007 saw First Choice Holidays plc merge with TUI Travel plc to form the TUI Travel Group.

 In 2010 LateRooms.com moved to a new head office at The Peninsula building in Manchester, along with sister companies AsiaRooms.com and Hotels-London.co.uk.

 In May 2015 TUI announced a restructure of all of its brands and that Laterooms would be sold off.

 In October 2015, Cox & Kings acquired LateRooms.com for £8.5 million (approx Rs.
 85 crore) However, in March 2016, it sold 100% of LateRooms Ltd (UK) ('LateRooms') to Enterprises UK Ltd. ('Malvern') for GBP 20 million.

-On 1 August 2019 LateRooms.com announced they had ceased trading via Twitter and a message on their website.
-The brand was purchased by the Snaptrip Group and the website and social media have subsequently came back online.
+On 1 August 2019 LateRooms.com announced they had ceased trading via Twitter and a message on their website, however the brand was purchased and revived by the Snaptrip Group and their website and social media subsequently came back online.